zhengDaFeng/PleaseCallMeSuperDG/README.md

 ## Hot to Use MaekDown File

-When I first edit the README.md file, I wonder that why I cannot open it via the app note.
-I think it is a text file.
-I even donot kown how to start my words in the new line.
+When my first to edit the README.md file, I didn't even know how to satrt my new paragraph from a new line.
 Now I know it is a markdown file, and I edit it via markdown editor.